isc-projects/isc-dnssec-guide/doc/signing.rst

    unsigned zone is updated and the zone reloaded, ``named`` detects the changes and updates the signed copy of the zone.

-   This mode of signing has been termed "Semi-Automatic" in this document because keys still have to be manually created (and deleted when appropriate).
+   This mode of signing has been termed "semi-automatic" in this document because keys still have to be manually created (and deleted when appropriate).
 Although not an onerous task, it is still additional work.

-   The obvious question is, why would anyone want to use this method when fully automated ones are available?
+   Why would anyone want to use this method when fully automated ones are available?
 At the time of this writing (mid-2020), the fully automatic methods cannot handle all scenarios, particularly that of having a single key shared among multiple